-Car Popping / Backfire + Check Engine Light
+Car Popping or Backfire + Check Engine Light

-In simple terms, your car is telling you: something is disrupting normal combustion timing or fuel burning, and the computer stored a code to help explain why.
+In simple terms, your car is telling you: fuel is not burning cleanly at the right time, and the computer stored a code to help explain why.

-Feels more like sputtering or jerking than true backfire?
-If the engine feels choppy when you press the gas, see Car Sputters or Jerks When Accelerating
+If the popping mostly happens when you press the gas, see Car Backfires When Accelerating .

 Not sure what usually causes the check engine light in the first place?
 Start here: Why Is My Check Engine Light On?